Yeah, have Audio Soundbite 3 standing by in order.

 He's been featured in regional newspapers.

-He's made uh appearances on TV programs like Extra and a Current Affair, Academy Award nominated documentary filmmaker, uh Michelle O'Heyon heard Thompson being interviewed on NPR, was drawn to his story.
+Academy Award-nominated documentary filmmaker Michelle O'Han heard Thompson being interviewed on NPR, was drawn to his story.

-So you're gonna be hearing more and more about this guy, but his name is uh his name is uh Ivan Thompson.
+So you're going to be hearing more and more about this guy, but his name is Ivan Thompson.

 Now, who do you think is out there making those assumptions?

-I mean, that's the natural thing that they f they first assume.
+I mean, the natural thing that they first assume.

 He said it's not responsible.

-He's it's not his responsibility, rather, to make sure the men are safe to marry any more than it's the priest or Justice of the Peace's job to screen couples before getting married.
+It's not his responsibility, rather, to make sure the men are safe to marry any more than it's the priest or justice of the peace's job to screen couples before getting married.

 That being said, he doesn't just take every man that comes to him on the trip.

-I don't want to introduce these women to bad guys or these these men to bad women.
+I don't want to introduce these women to bad guys or these men to bad women.

-I try to eliminate the horses' asses, and if I think somebody's bad, I'm not gonna take them.
+I try to eliminate the horses' asses, and if I think somebody's bad, I'm not going to take them.

 In his self-published book, Cowboy Cupid, Mail Order Brides, and Other Tales from the Desert Southwest, he thanks his detractors in the opening pages.